 On public playgrounds, climbers had the most injuries.
 On home playgrounds, swings caused the majority of injuries.

 More than 20,000 children ages 14 and under are treated for traumatic brain injury (TBI) from playgrounds each year.
 Of these traumatic brain injuries, boys get more than girls.
 Most TBIs treated for playground-related injuries are for kids age five to nine years of age.

 Four year olds and younger most often get traumatic brain injuries on swings and slides.
 Five to fourteen-year-olds on swings, monkey bars, and climbing equipment.

 What Can Be Done for Better Playground Safety

-Falls are the leading cause of non-fatal injuries for children ages 0-19.
-U. S. emergency rooms treat about 8,000 children a day for fall related injuries.
+Falls are the leading cause of non-fatal injuries for children ages 0-14.
+U. S. emergency rooms treat about 34,000 children a year for fall-related injuries.
 Many of these falls occur on playgrounds.

 Here’s what to check for in playground safety: